One point of call regarding Refugee Health in Brisbane South and North Ph: (07) 3864 7580

 See photos of the workshop with the Iraqi and Syrian community here.

-The Brisbane Refugee Health Advisory Group compromises of 11 Health Development Consultants who are all regarded as leaders in their respective communities from South Sudan, Eritrea, Burundi, Rwanda, Liberia, Somalia, Iraq, Syria, Afghanistan and Myanmar.
+The Brisbane Refugee Health Advisory Group are 11 Health Development Consultants who are all regarded as leaders in their respective communities from South Sudan, Eritrea, Burundi, Rwanda, Liberia, Somalia, Iraq, Syria, Afghanistan and Myanmar.

 The group is a mechanism through which health services can have access to the voice of refugee communities.
 The group also facilitates training and education of staff, participate in research projects and contribute to developing health literacy resources.

 For more information:

 Some PHNs across Queensland have established Interpreting for AHP Program to support access to private allied health services by non-English speaking clients and ensure free interpreting services are available to AHPs working in private practice to communicate with non-English speaking clients.

 The Program enables registered AHPs to receive FREE access to Immediate phone interpreting, Pre-booked phone interpreting and On-site interpreting.
 Click here for more information in your region.